pyscript/docs/docs/user-guide/configuration.md

 We need to tell PyScript how we want such Python environments to be configured.
 This works in the same way for both the main thread and for web workers.
-Such configuration ensures we get the expected resources ready before our Python code is evaluated (resources such as arbitrary data files, third party Python packages and PyScript plugins).
+Such configuration ensures we get the expected resources ready before our Python code is evaluated (resources such as arbitrary data files and third party Python packages).

 ## TOML or JSON